pvanuffelen/head_first_design_patterns/docs/5_singleton_pattern.md

 Main example is Choc-O-Holic's ChocolateBoiler.

+BRAIN POWER:
-Brain Power: How might things go wrong if more than one instance of CholoclateBoiler is created in an application?
+How might things go wrong if more than one instance of `CholoclateBoiler` is created in an application?

+A:
-A: One might be empty, another might be full and will try of fill up a physically full tank.
+One might be empty, another might be full and will try of fill up a physically full tank.
 The same holds for boiling etc.

 > **The Singleton Pattern** ensures a class has only one instance, and provides a global point of access to it.